aidanamavi/portfolio-resume/README.md

 ### Server-side caching
 Front-end caching is done automagically.
-Back-end caching will be provided for the version 0.3 release.
+Back-end caching will be provided in a future release.